ymniquet/eQuimageLab/docs/source/processing.rst

    anscombe
    inverse_anscombe

 Both functions are also available as methods of the :py:class:`Image <equimage.image.Image>` class.
-Finally, the details of the image can be enhanced (sharpened) with the following method of the :py:class:`WaveletTransform <equimage.image_multiscale.WaveletTransform>` class:
+Finally, the details of the image can be enhanced (sharpened) with the following method of the :py:class:`MultiscaleTransform <equimage.image_multiscale.MultiscaleTransform>` class:

-.. currentmodule:: equimage.image_multiscale.WaveletTransform
+.. currentmodule:: equimage.image_multiscale.MultiscaleTransform

 .. autosummary::

    enhance_details

-See this `document <https://www.researchgate.net/publication/220688988_Image_Processing_and_Data_Analysis_The_Multiscale_Approach>`_ for more details about the use of wavelet transforms in image processing.
+See this `document <https://www.researchgate.net/publication/220688988_Image_Processing_and_Data_Analysis_The_Multiscale_Approach>`_ for more details about the use of wavelet and multiscale median transforms in image processing.

 Miscellaneous operations
 ^^^^^^^^^^^^^^^^^^^^^^^^